pasky/pachi/INSTALL.md

 ## Install dependencies

-- Ubuntu 18.04 / 20.04
+**Ubuntu 18.04 / 20.04**

+Caffe package is present so you can install all dependencies with one command:

 	sudo apt install git make gcc g++ libcaffe-cpu-dev libboost-all-dev libgflags-dev libgoogle-glog-dev libprotobuf-dev libopenblas-dev

-- Ubuntu (other versions)
+**Ubuntu (other versions)**

+Caffe package no longer present in Ubuntu, use this ppa or build from source:

 	sudo add-apt-repository ppa:lemonsqueeze/pachi
 	sudo apt update
 	sudo apt install git make gcc g++ libcaffe-cpu-dev libboost-all-dev libgflags-dev libgoogle-glog-dev libprotobuf-dev libopenblas-dev

-- Other distributions
+**Other distributions**

-  Install [Caffe](http://caffe.berkeleyvision.org) package or build from source.
+  Install [Caffe](http://caffe.berkeleyvision.org) package, or build from source if your distribution doesn't have one.

   CPU-only build is fine, no need for GPU, cuda or the other optional dependencies.
   You need OpenBlas for good performance.

-  (if caffe is installed in an unusual location edit Makefile)
+  > If caffe is installed in an unusual location set CAFFE_PREFIX in Makefile.

 ## Build